rmoazed/Bike-Rental-Revenue-Optimization/README.md

 ## Pricing Simulation

 The bike dataset, while robust, did not include any information pertaining to bike rental pricing.
-The project therefore introduced a simulated pricing model that assumed linear demand elasticity, implying that demand is inversely proportional to price.
+The project therefore introduced a simulated pricing model that assumed linear demand elasticity, implying that demand decreases as price rises.
 After a baseline demand was determined from the machine learning model, an adjusted demand was calculated as a function of price, relying on a set base price and a price sensitivity coefficient simulating how strongly customers would respond to price change.
 Revenue was then calculated as (price)x(adjusted demand).

 ## Pricing Optimization